yugrocks/Genetic-Pong/README.md

 #### Mutation:
 Probability of mutation: 0.2.
-In mutation, eash element of the bit string is modified to a little random value, depending on the probability of mutation itself.
+In mutation, eash element of the bit string is modified by a little random value, depending on the probability of mutation itself.
 That is, the probability of an element of the bit string being modified is 0.2.

 #### Crossover 1: